ShufflerBardOnTheEdge/MemPrO/README.md

 ## Examples

-This should be run before any other commands
+These lines should be run before any other commands

 >export NUM_CPU=N

+>export PATH_TO_INSANE=PATH/TO/INSANE4MEMPRO

+>export PATH_TO_MARTINI=PATH/TO/MARTINI3

 Where N is replaced by the number of CPU you wish to use, for the examples below 20 were used.